noahbroyles/sudentials/README.md

 >>> creds.lock()
 >>>
 ```
 Now remember your password.
-If you look in `/var/secure`, you will see that `creds.json` has been replaced by `creds.json.robo`, which is an encrypted version of the JSON credentials file you just made.
+If you look in `/var/secure`, you will see that `creds.secsie` has been replaced by `creds.secsie.robo`, which is an encrypted version of the [secsie](https://github.com/noahbroyles/secsie-conf) credentials file you just made.
 Your creds are no longer readable by anything other than `su_dentials`, and that only if you have your password.
 All your creds are encrypted by that one password, so don't lose it or do anything insecure with it.